clebert/onecfg-lib/README.md

 # onecfg-lib

-A collection of [onecfg](https://crates.io/crates/onecfg) config files for quickly setting up TypeScript or Rust projects.
+A collection of [onecfg](https://crates.io/crates/onecfg) files for quickly setting up TypeScript or Rust projects.

 ## Examples